Kage9951/Destiny2ItemManager/README.md

   Click on Armor

+  Save file as DestinyArmor.csv

-  And Save and Move file to location of the python script
+  Move file to location of the python script

   Run the Script